+i.
 Impairment assessment of investment in mineral property

 Management determines at each reporting period whether there are any indicators of impairment.
 If there are indicators, the carrying value of the investment in mining property is compared to the recoverable amount to calculate the amount of the impairment.
 If no indicators of impairment are identified, no impairment test is performed.
-At December 31, 2014 and 2013, the Company determined that there are no indicators of impairment.
+At December 31, 2015 and 2014, the Company determined that recoverable amount continues to exceed book value, and accordingly there is no impairment.
 In making this determination, management believes that the Company and NADECOR have complied with the terms of the Mineral Production Sharing Agreement ("MPSA") agreement with the Philippine government and that the Company and NADECOR will be able to continue to obtain, as needed, the approvals from the government that are required under the MPSA in order to develop and complete the King-king project, including the renewal of the MPSA in 2017.